nulln0ne/tinyrebuilder/README.md

 ### Caching

-For performance-critical applications, you can use the cached compiler:
+For performance-critical applications, you can use the cached compiler.
+This is useful when you are repeatedly building the same regex pattern in different parts of your application.

 ```go
 package main